mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 transport protocol parameters that can be used to establish a Transient;
 transport protocols to use; trust model information about public keys or certificate authorities used to identify the remote on connection establishment; and so on.
-Each Remote is bound to an Association, either explicitly by the application (when created by the initiation of a Message Carrier) or a Listener (when created by forking a Message Carrier on passive open).
+Each Association is associated with a single Remote, either explicitly by the application (when created by the initiation of a Message Carrier) or a Listener (when created by forking a Message Carrier on passive open).